drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-07-youtube-subs2srs-Anki.md

 2. Pasting the video's URL into [keepsubs.com](http://keepsubs.com/) results in a downloadable subtitle file in .srt format.

+- Some Youtube videos have subtitles in more than one language.
+It may be possible to download both subtitle files seperately?
+That would be very useful to have timed and translated subtitles.

 3. That .srt subtitle file can be opened in [Subtitle Edit](http://www.nikse.dk/subtitleedit/).
 This program will also generate an automatic English translation of the Spanish subtitles, using the Google Translate engine.
 I saved the Spanish and English .srt files separately.

-a.
-On the Tools menu, you can automatically merge short lines together.
+- On the Tools menu, you can automatically merge short lines together.
 Adjusting the settings will affect how many lines are merged.
 I was not able to find a way to manually select two lines and merge them.

-b.
-You can edit the translations in this program.
+- You can edit the translations in this program.
 But with around 600 lines in the 52-minute video, it was too much for me to do by hand at this stage in the process.
 If I come across some cards that I especially like but that have problematic translations, I can always tweak the translations down the road.

 4. I used Handbrake to convert the downloaded video into MKV format.